trevorwslee/ESP32SlidingPuzzle/README.md

 ---------------------

 and move of the "missing" cell is represented with a number:
 .
-0: left to right
+0: move to left
 .
-1: right to left
+1: move to right
 .
-2: top to bottom
+2: move to top
 .
-3: bottom to top
+3: bottom to bottom

 1:
-when move the "missing" cell of the "reference" board layout with move 0, what is the board layout after the move?
+when move the "missing" cell of the "reference" board layout with move 1, what is the board layout after the move?

 2:
-from the "reference" board layout, what is the board layout after the moves: 0, 0, 2, 2
+from the "reference" board layout, what is the board layout after the moves: 1, 1, 3, 3

 3:
 if given the board layout